Enjoy This Post? Share the Love!

 (For other information on solo travel with no single supplements and solo-priced lodging, go to our free search tool, the SoloTravelPricingTracker.net, and for our complimentary “Updated 2020-2021 Solo Travel Guidebook”, be sure to register while there.)

 Traveling with Your Dog: If you are looking for ways to vacation with your best friend, there is relief in sight in the US and even more so abroad:

 Traveling with Your Dog: Pet-Friendly Lodging:

-Our booking engine on the home page has over 800,000 properties around the globe.
+Our booking engine on the home page has over one million properties around the globe.
 In London alone, there are 242 pet-friendly options.
 It is easy to find places that take pets as guests.
 Be sure to check for fees, if any.
 The way to find them for each place?
 Go to the filters on the left side.
 Scroll down to Property Facilities, item 7: “pet-friendly”.
 Do ask if there are any rules or special offers for your “best friend.”

 Traveling with Your Dog: Amtrak allows more dogs:

 The national railway, Amtrak, is making it easier to travel with your pet.
 That’s the good news!
 The bad news?
 It is that the size and number of pets allowed are still limited.
 So don’t pack up your Great Dane’s roller-bag just yet.

 The Amtrak link above primarily restates the existing stringent policies.
 For example, service animals have to serve a particular purpose.
 “Comfort animals” need not apply.
 Forget claiming your cat plays a mean “Ragtime”.

 The new somewhat friendlier policies come with the following types of restrictions:

 - Pet-travel is only available on certain specific trains.